companykitchen/big_query/README.md

 An Elixir client for the Google BigQuery API.

+**DEPRECATED**

+Now that an official(*ish*) Google BigQuery API client is available at [https://github.com/googleapis/elixir-google-api/tree/master/clients/big_query](https://github.com/googleapis/elixir-google-api/tree/master/clients/big_query), you should probably be using it instead.

 ## Installation

 BigQuery is [available in Hex](https://hex.pm/packages/big_query).
 The package can be installed as: